princefishthrower/chrisfrew.in/src/content/blog/welp-i-did-it-im-still-a-freelancer/index.md

 date: "2019-07-25"
 draft: false
 starID: 24
-postType: life
+tags: life
 ---

-## Part II and the promised post-mortem of ‘Welp I Did It.
-I Quit My Job.’
+## Part II

+The promised post-mortem of [Welp, I Did It.
+I Quit My Job.](https://chrisfrew.in/blog/welp-i-did-it-i-quit/)

 ![Some newer digital art of mine.
 Actually somewhat relevant to this story this time.
 Read on.](https://cdn-images-1.medium.com/max/4096/1*3rkEp5AAhZKS542vbKCedA.png)*Some newer digital art of mine.
 Actually somewhat relevant to this story this time.
 Read on.*

 \*\*\*Note: this post is mirrored on Medium: https://medium.com/@frewin.christopher/welp-i-did-it-im-still-a-freelancer-7480a19297c7

-Exactly a year has passed from my [‘I Quit My Job’ post](https://medium.com/@frewin.christopher/welp-i-did-it-24505dff1bd1), in which I promised I would write upba post-mortem — so here it is.
+Exactly a year has passed from my [‘I Quit My Job’ post](https://chrisfrew.in/blog/welp-i-did-it-i-quit/), in which I promised I would write up a post-mortem — so here it is.

 Ironically, I realize I’ve been off the grid ever *since* that post.
 All will be explained.
 (Note: I can hear you: *Aren’t you freelance types supposed to have more freetime?*) Well, here’s the thing…